 The Board has governance over the Group's operations.
 The Board is kept updated on the Group's activities and operations on a timely and regular basis through Board meetings with a formal agenda on matters for discussion.
-The Board of AAGB has established five (5) committees, namely the AC, RMC, NRC and SRB, to assist it in executing its governance responsibilities.
-Further information on the various Board Committees is provided in the Corporate Governance Overview Statement on pages 139 to 146 of the Annual Report 2020.
+The Board of Capital A has established four (4) committees, namely the AC, RMSC, NRC and SRB, to assist it in executing its governance responsibilities.
+Further information on the various Committees established by the Board is provided in the CG Overview Statement included in the Annual Report 2021.